Brae Restaurant with Chef Dan Hunter, and the team.

 A sleek slice of industrial-style modernity sitting smack bang in the centre of historic Bendigo, Masons is the by-product of talented husband and wife chef team, Nick and Sonia Anthony.
-An evolving menu allows the kitchen to champion the work of Central Victorian producers.
-Berkshire pork belly from McIvor Farm, Wanbi Plains lamb, Camboer goat from Echuca, kangaroo and wild rabbit – the menus showcase a wide range of meat from the local and surrounding areas.
+An evolving menu allows the kitchen to champion the work of Central Victorian producers and features the likes of Berkshire pork belly from McIvor Farm, Wanbi Plains lamb, Camboer goat from Echuca, kangaroo and wild rabbit.
 A tasting plate of desserts and extensive cheese list round out the extensive menu made possible thanks to strong relationships with a variety of small, local producers.
 25 Queen Street, Bendigo, +61 3 5443 3877.

 New players keep raising the regional dining bar